anmagx/frankentrack/README.md

 # Frankentrack

-OpenTrack-Compatible UDP sender for 3DOF (Yaw/Pitch/Roll) headtracking, utilizing IMU data sensor fusion.
+OpenTrack-Compatible sensor fusor and UDP sender for 3DOF (Yaw/Pitch/Roll) headtracking, utilizing IMU data sensor fusion (accelerometer and gyroscope).
 Written in Python.
-Optional single-point IR-LED tracking feature for X/Y movement estimation.
+Supports single-point IR-LED tracking for X/Y movement estimation.

 ## What is Frankentrack?

-Frankentrack is the product of unholy combination of IMU sensor data fusion and (optional) single-point IR-LED tracking to achieve a stable, responsive, precise, lightweight and cost effective 5DOF headtracking solution with a smaller physical footprint than traditional 3-point trackers.
+Frankentrack is the product of unholy union of IMU sensor data fusion and (optional) single-point IR-LED tracking to achieve a stable, responsive, precise, lightweight and cost effective 5DOF headtracking solution with a smaller physical footprint than traditional 3-point trackers.

+Since it only processes data coming in over serial, a wide range of sensors and microcontrollers are supported.
+The only prerequisite is that incoming data must be structured in csv-style for parsing.
+More on that below.

+## Project state

+This is an early release and there might be bugs present.
+Contributions are welcome and will be welcomed with warm thanks.

+I also want to be transparent about the fact that this project has seen heavy AI assistant usage.
+While I tried to make smart decisions, I am happy to learn if someone human knows better.

+Nonetheless, thank you Claude.

 ## Features

-### GUI Features
+### Program Features
-* Modular tkinter GUI with error handling and logging functions
+* Responsive and fast headtracking solution, supports sending at 120hz
+* Modular gui for monitoring angles, drift correction status, stationarity and more
+* Serial reader for receiving csv-structured IMU Sensor Data
+* Sensor fusion using complementary filter to produce pitch/roll/yaw angles
+* 2-step drift correction procedure for stable viewing angles
+* Single point optical tracking using a webcam to produce X/Y movement
+* UDP sender for sending the values into opentrack
+* Central log file
-* Python multiprocessing using independent queues for IPC
+* Multiprocess architecture using queues for IPC
-* Serial reader with debounced output
-* Message panel for printing debug messages
-* Metrics (Serial msgs/s, sent Items/s, camera FPS)

-### Code structure
+### Configuration
-* Central configuration file for runtime constants
+* Central configuration file for runtime constants (config/config.py)
-* Central configuration file for user preferences (loaded at startup)
+* Central configuration file for user preferences (config/config.cfg)

-### Functional Features
+### Drift Correction
-* Performs Sensor fusion with complementary filter to compute euler angles (Yaw/Pitch/Roll) from accelerometer and gyroscope data
-* Constant drift correction, automatic recentering
-* Optional: Single-point IR-LED tracking using a webcam to compute X/Y position
+* First step: Gyro drift estimation using configurable number of samples (do while stationary and level)
+* Second step: Active, subtle drift correction while inside configurable area (effectively recentering)

 ## Installation
 * Clone repository
+* Create a venv (Optional, but recommended)
 * `python -m pip install requirements.txt`

 ## Requirements